-The Double Up program matches the value of SNAP (the Supplemental Nutrition Assistance Program, formerly known as food stamps) purchases made at participating farmers markets with additional dollars to spend on fresh, locally grown produce.
+The Double Up program matches the value of SNAP (the Supplemental Nutrition Assistance Program, formerly known as food stamps) purchases made at participating farmers’ markets, farm stands, and grocery stores with additional dollars to spend on fresh, locally grown produce.
 For instance, a family that spends $10 in SNAP benefits at a participating farmers market receives an additional $10 in Double Up Food Bucks to purchase Iowa-grown fruits and vegetables.

 The wins are three-fold: low-income families eat healthier food, local farmers gain new customers and make more money, and more food dollars stay in the local economy.
 Each has a ripple effect of benefits.

 Find a Double Up Location in Central Iowa

 LSI Global Greens Farmers Market

 Lutheran Services in Iowa Parking Lot, 3116 University Avenue, Des Moines, IA 50311

 Saturdays, 9am-1pm, May – October